- Ease of Use

 You’ll get the best rates when buying with a UK bank transfer.
 You’ll need to make sure that your bank:

-- Supports Faster Payments (most high street banks do, but check here).
+- Supports Faster Payments (most high street banks do).

 - Correctly sends the account name and reference (here’s a list of banks you can’t use).

 I wouldn’t recommend paying with credit or debit card.
-You’ll typically get rates >5% above the actual market-rate (when buying bitcoin).
-If you want to use a credit or debit card, buying through Wirex is the cheapest option.
+You’ll typically get rates that are more than 5% above the actual market-rate.
+If you want to buy Bitcoin (BTC) using a credit or debit card, buying through Wirex is the cheapest option.

-The interface isn’t fancy, but it works and it’s easy to use.
+The interface isn’t fancy, but it’s simple, intuitive, and easy-to-use.

-Once you’ve registered and verified yourself, buying bitcoin goes something like this:
+Once you’ve registered and verified yourself, buying Bitcoin (BTC) goes something like this:

 - Go to the Bittylicious homepage and login to your account.

-- Select the payment type (recommended: ‘bank transfer’).
+- Select the payment type you want to use.

-- Refresh the total cost (press the green icon) and select ‘Get some coins’ when you’re happy.
+- Input how much Bitcoin (BTC) you’d like to buy.
+As you do this, the ‘total cost’ shown at the bottom will change.
+Refresh the total cost (press the green icon) and select ‘Get some coins’ when you’re happy.

 - Once you’ve made the payment, select ‘Click here only when you have sent payment’.

 As a buyer, you’re not charged an explicit fee to use Bittylicious.
 However, you will be quoted prices above the actual market-rate.
-Bittylicious doesn’t set the rates, the brokers using their platform do.
+The brokers that are using Bittylicious set the rates that are shown, with the cheapest offer provided to you.

 - Litecoin (LTC) had a 3% markup.